Complete Guide for PMP Project Description

 Project description tips from PMI

-Once you understand the definition of a project and what you need to demonstrate, PMI guideline recommends the following format when you write the project description which consists of the following:
+Once you understand the definition of a project and what you need to demonstrate, the PMI guideline recommends the following format when you write the project description, which consists of the following:

 • A brief, one-sentence project objective.